evaera/RoVer/README.md

 After you add the bot to your server, you can customize RoVer with the following commands.
 You must have the `Administrator` permission in the Discord server in order to use these commands.

 - `!RoVer` - Displays a list of commands
 - `!RoVerVerifiedRole <exact role name>` - Set the role that verified members will get.
-Default `null`
+Default `null`.
 - `!RoVerNickname <true|false>` - Set whether or not new users will be nicknamed to their Roblox name.
 Default `true`.
 - `!RoVerAnnounceChannel <exact channel name>` - Set a channel that the bot will post a message to every time someone verifies.
 Default `null`.
+- `!RoVerNicknameFormat <format>` - Set the nickname format, so you could have the nickname include their roblox id or discord name, for example.
+Available replacements are Available replacements are `%USERNAME%`, `%USERID%`, `%DISCORDNAME%`, and `%DISCORDID%`.
+Example: `%USERNAME% - (%USERID%)`.
+Default `%USERNAME%`.

 You can run these commands without arguments to set them back to their default state.